Presentation and Status in Health Basket

 Surgery/Anaesthesia: In patients undergoing major surgery or during anaesthesia with agents that produce hypotension, enalapril blocks angiotensin II formation secondary to compensatory rennin release.
 If hypotension occurs and is considered to be due to this mechanism, it can be corrected by volume expansion.

 Hyperkalaemia: Elevations in serum potassium have been observed in some patients treated with ACE inhibitors, including enalapril.
-Risk factors for the development of hyperkalaemia include those with renal insufficiency, worsening of renal function, age (> 70 years), diabetes mellitus, inter-current events in particular dehydration, acute cardiac decompensation, metabolic acidosis, and concomitant use of potassium-sparing diuretics (e.g., spironolactone, eplerenone, triamterene, or amiloride), potassium supplements or potassium-containing salt substitutes; or those patients taking other drugs associated with increases in serum potassium, (e.g. heparin).
-The use of potassium supplements, potassium-sparing diuretics, or potassium-containing salt substitutes particularly in patients with impaired renal function may lead to a significant increase in serum potassium.
+Risk factors for the development of hyperkalaemia include those with renal insufficiency, worsening of renal function, age (> 70 years), diabetes mellitus, inter-current events in particular dehydration, acute cardiac decompensation, metabolic acidosis, and concomitant use of potassium-sparing diuretics (e.g., spironolactone, eplerenone, triamterene, or amiloride), potassium supplements or potassium-containing salt substitutes; or those patients taking other drugs associated with increases in serum potassium, (e.g. heparin, trimethoprim-containing products such as co-trimoxazole).
+The use of potassium supplements, potassium-sparing diuretics, potassium-containing salt substitutes, or other drugs that may increase serum potassium, particularly in patients with impaired renal function may lead to a significant increase in serum potassium.
 Hyperkalaemia can cause serious, sometimes fatal arrhythmias.
-If concomitant use of enalapril and any of the above mentioned agents is deemed appropriate, they should be used with caution and with frequent monitoring of serum potassium.
+If concomitant use of enalapril and any of the above-mentioned agents is deemed appropriate, they should be used with caution and with frequent monitoring of serum potassium.

 Lithium: The combination of lithium and enalapril is generally not recommended.

-Lactose: This drug contains lactose.
-Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.
+Lactose: Enaladex contains lactose.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine.

 Pregnancy: ACE inhibitors should not be initiated during pregnancy.
 Unless continued ACE inhibitor therapy is considered essential, patients planning pregnancy should be changed to alternative antihypertensive treatments which have an established safety profile for use in pregnancy.
 When pregnancy is diagnosed, treatment with ACE inhibitors should be stopped immediately, and, if appropriate, alternative therapy should be started.